 What information are you collecting and how are you collecting it?

 Every computer connected to the Internet is given a domain name and a set of numbers that serve as that computer’s “Internet Protocol” or IP address.
-When a visitor requests a page from any website within the Centre for Arts and Technology Network, our web servers automatically recognize that visitor’s domain name and IP address.
-The domain name and IP address reveal nothing personal about you other than the IP address from which you have accessed our site.
+When a visitor requests a page from any website within any of our company Network, our web servers automatically recognize that visitor’s domain name and IP address.
+While IP addresses will be logged in order to administer the site, track visitor movement, and gather demographic information, these domain name and IP address reveal nothing personal about you other than the IP address from which you have accessed our site.

-Our web servers also collect information about the type of Internet browser you are using, operating system, as well as which of Centre for Arts and Technology’s Web pages you have accessed.
+Our web servers also collect information about the type of Internet browser you are using, operating system, as well as which of our Web pages you have accessed.
 This information is used to help our team develop websites to display properly for the majority of our visitors.

 Our Web servers do not automatically record e-mail addresses of the visitors.

 Accepting cookies through your browser is a personal choice.
-You can still enjoy Centre for Arts and Technology’s websites if you choose not to accept cookies.
+You can still enjoy any one of our websites if you choose not to accept cookies.